chef/chef-web-docs/content/style/front_matter.md

 : The page's parent menu identifier.
   The convention we have adopted is to append the different menu levels together, separated by a forward slash, and starting with the highest level.
 For example, this page is nested under Overview and then style, so the page's parent identifier is `overview/style`.

-weight
+weight (optional)
 : The rank that the page will appear in the menu, incremented by 10.
 Higher numbers are lower in the menu.
+If `weight` excluded, the page is sorted in the menu alphabetically by page title.

 <!-- markdownlint-enable MD006 MD007 MD032-->